 Do you have a to-do list?
 Do you even like to-do lists?

 I write to-do lists because it helps get the buzz out of my head—a swirling confusion of many things yet to do.
-And they help ease a lurking dread that if I don’t write them down I will forget something important or urgent or boringly mundane.
+To-do lists help ease a lurking dread that if I don’t write things down I will forget something important or urgent or boringly mundane.

 Although preventing my head from exploding is an honourable goal, I often immediately regret writing a to-do list.
 Too soon it becomes a severe taskmaster that rules my priorities and conscience.